suardi26/Java-Basic/IO Stream/README.md

 - <samp>Buffered Character Stream is used to perform input or output operations that hold data in memory to be managed in the application.</samp>

 - <samp>BufferedReader is a class that is used to read data from file to memory via File Reader.</samp>

+- BufferedWriter is a class that is used to write data from memory to memory and can be passed to the destination file via File Writer using the 'flush' method.

+- Scanner is a class that is used to read and process data from input files or from input data.

+- String Tokenizer is a class that is used to manage String values, with this class we can divide long string values,

+  into several words or parts based on the specified delimiter.

+- StringTokenizer class default parameters: tab ('\t'), new line ('\n'), carriage return('\r') and can be defined by yourself.

+- For more details, please open Main.java in repositories suardi26/Java-Basic/IO Stream/src/com/practice/

+- Have a nice day.